Armani

 Giorgio Armani S.p.A. (/it/), commonly known as Armani, is an Italian luxury fashion house founded in Milan by Giorgio Armani which designs, manufactures, distributes and retails haute couture, ready-to-wear, leather goods, shoes, accessories, and home interiors.
 Among others, Armani licenses its name and branding to Luxottica for eyewear and L'Oréal for fragrances and cosmetics.
-As of 2017, t is considered Italy's second-largest fashion group behind Prada.
+As of 2017, it is considered Italy's second-largest fashion group behind Prada.

 In addition to the couture line Armani Privé, Giorgio Armani and Emporio Armani are the company's ready-to-wear lines that show at Milan Fashion Week.
-Selling at lower prices are Armani Collezioni, Armani Exchange and Armani Jeans.
+Selling at lower prices is Armani Exchange.